 If you have been exposed to a confirmed case of COVID-19, the guidelines at the above link will guide you in how best to enact your quarantine.

-Students who who live on campus and wish to participate in a non-essential off-campus activity or travel off-campus must obtain prior approval.
+Students who live on campus and wish to participate in a non-essential off-campus activity or travel off-campus must obtain prior approval.
 In addition, all students traveling off-campus must be cleared to return.
 This webpage guides students through that process.

 Information about On-Campus Healthcare and Off-Campus Testing